pappasam/vim-filetype-formatter/README.md

 tl;dr: A simple, cross language Vim code formatter plugin supporting full file formatting, range formatting, and sane behavior.
 Requires Vim 8 or a recent version of Neovim.

-Each Vim filetype may be associated with one command-line code-formatting command.
-This plugin supports any language, as long as it has a compliant code formatter program(s).
-See the end of this document for supported formatters / filetypes (there's a lot!).
-Virtually any code-formatting program qualifies as long as it reads from standard input and writes to standard output.
-Default configurations are provided for:
+Each Vim filetype maps to one command-line code-formatting command.
+This plugin supports any language as long as it has a compliant code formatter program(s).
+Code-formatting programs qualify if they:

+1. Read from standard input.
+2. Write to standard output.
+3. Are in your PATH.

+Default formatters:

 - css: [prettier](https://prettier.io/docs/en/index.html)
 - go: [gofmt](https://golang.org/cmd/gofmt/)